RoboticGen/obo-play-sdk/README.md

   <p align="center">
     </p>

 ---
 This repository provides sample code and documentation for the **Obo-Play Kit** – a MicroPython-based kit featuring an ESP32, a half breadboard, and an SSD1306 OLED display.
-You’ll find:

-- A library (`oboplay.py`) to initialize and control the OLED display.
-- A standalone Night-rider demo (`nightrider.py`).

 ## Features